AJAYK-01/better-classroom/README.md

 - The links to the videos and the material title will be saved as a csv
 - Now Say goodbye to scrolling through sluggish classroom website!!

+##### The api.py gives a json containing links to all materials which can be used to make a custom frontend specific to a class.

 ##### More updates coming soon!
 ##### Contributions will be appreciated :slightly_smiling_face: